-Lanarkshire Housing Association Limited reclaimed £208 (2018: £152) of VAT on behalf of Lanarkshire Initiatives Limited in the year.
+Lanarkshire Housing Association Limited reclaimed £205 (2019: £208) of VAT on behalf of Lanarkshire Initiatives Limited in the year.

-Lanarkshire Housing Association Limited incurred expenditure of £1,313 (2018: £713) on behalf of Lanarkshire Initiatives Limited in the year which was recharged via the intercompany account.
+Lanarkshire Housing Association Limited incurred expenditure of £1,238 (2019: £1,313) on behalf of Lanarkshire Initiatives Limited in the year which was recharged via the intercompany account.

-The balance owed to Lanarkshire Initiatives Limited by Lanarkshire Housing Association Limited at 31 March 2019 was £4,124 (2018: £5,229) and is included in creditors.
+The balance owed to Lanarkshire Initiatives Limited by Lanarkshire Housing Association Limited at 31 March 2020 was £3,091 (2019: £4,124) and is included in creditors.

-The Association has Management Committee members who are also tenants.
-The total rent received in the year relating to tenant Management Committee members is £4,317 (2018: £8,033).
-The total rent arrears relating to tenant Management Committee members included within debtors at the year-end is £nil (2018: $\pounds Nil$).
+The Association has no Management Committee members that are tenants therefore the rent received in the year is £nil (2019: £4,317).
+The total rent arrears relating to tenant Management Committee members included within debtors at the year-end is £nil (2019: £nil).

-30. Watling Street
+29. Watling Street